-Wallpaper ceilings are the unusual interior trend that you can expect to see a lot more off in 2020.
+Wallpaper ceilings are the unusual interior trend that you can expect to see a lot more of.

 The ceiling rarely plays the starring role in a room.
 It is often forgotten, or simply given a simple whitewash.

-However, according to John Lewis & Partners and wallpaper specialists, Graham & Brown, the fifth wall is going to see a lot more action in 2020.
+However, according to John Lewis & Partners and wallpaper specialists, Graham & Brown, the fifth wall is going to see a lot more action.

 ‘The ceiling is a surface that is often overlooked,’ explains Paula Taylor, colour and trends specialist at Graham & Brown.
 ‘When highlighted with wallpaper or paint the eye is drawn upward, unlocking the full potential of the room.’